Why Choose Crutchfield?

 The manufacturer’s warranty always applies.See more details

-Just mount the compact interface box in a hidden location in your vehicle, and connect the adapter cable to your compatible Ford factory radio.
+Just mount the compact interface box in a hidden location in your vehicle, and connect the adapter cable to the CD changer input on your compatible Ford factory radio.
 Plug your iPod into the interface — you can control volume, source, song selection, and up to five different play lists right from the radio.
-USA Spec's Direct Mode lets your passenger control the tunes using the iPod itself.
-And the interface charges most iPods while connected.
+And the interface charges your iPod while it's connected.

 Compatibility Note: If you have a newer iPod/iPhone device with a Lightning connector, then you will also need Apple's Lightning to 30-pin adapter.
 Be sure to check "Details" for specific iPod model compatibility with this iPod adapter.